ciruitbuilder/4-Bit-Serial-Communication-System/README.md

 4. the AND gate:

-the and gate connected ot the reset pin of the latch A is responsible for resetting the latch A once the clock pulse fell from 0 to 1, this is achecived by        creating an inverted clock pulse(using NOT gate) of the original clock and feeding it to the andgate.
+the and gate connected to the reset pin of the latch A is responsible for resetting the latch A once the clock pulse fell from 0 to 1, this is achecived by        creating an inverted clock pulse(using NOT gate) of the original clock and feeding it to the andgate.
 AND gate is used here instead of just directly feeding       the inverted clock into the reset pin is because to only allow the reset operation to happen when the latch A in in set state(storing 1).

+This unit is replicated multiple times , equal to the number of necessary bits of data we need to transfer(here, 4 bits) and each individual unit's latch A 's output 1 is connected to the enable of the tri state buffers of the input switches and output latches

+Both the receiver and transmitter share the same clock(clock of transmitter) and inverted clock to maintain synchronous read of transmitted date to respective bits

+INPUT AND OUTPUT SR LATCHES: